DevsMY/hello/Readme.md.txt

-This is an empty initial Android app repository
+This is an empty initial Android app repository for development branch